UW-UPL/UPLInterviewPrep/Spring2016/README.md

-# Interview Prep - January 2016
+# Interview Prep - Spring 2016

 Questions and solutions for the interview prep from 1/28/16

+Feel free to use these questions as practice, and **send us a pull request** if you have a solution!

 ## Questions

 The questions can be found in the file [questions.pdf](questions.pdf).

 ## Solutions

 Solutions to problems can be found in the corresponding `q*` directory for the problem number.

 __Note__: Your solutions are totally accepted!
 Make a PR!